emmanuelwunjc/thesis/PRESENTATION_SLIDES.md

 ### Sub-questions
 1. Do chronic disease patients show different privacy-sharing trade-offs compared to non-chronic disease individuals?
+2. What is the causal relationship between chronic disease status and privacy behavior?
-2. Is this pattern specific to diabetes or generalizable to other chronic conditions?
+3. Is this pattern specific to diabetes or generalizable to other chronic conditions?
-3. What are the policy implications for healthcare privacy frameworks?
+4. What are the policy implications for healthcare privacy frameworks?

 ### Key Insight
-Chronic diseases requiring daily monitoring (diabetes, hypertension, heart conditions, depression, lung disease) may create unique privacy calculus due to ongoing care needs.
+Chronic diseases requiring daily monitoring create **unique privacy calculus** - patients may weigh health benefits differently than privacy risks.

 ### No Image Required